Quantifying the Internal Validity of Weighted Estimands: Applications to Common Estimands

 The size of this subpopulation is the expectation of $\var(D\mid X)$ divided by its maximum value.
-There are a few ways this expression can be further simplified or bounded.
+This expression can be further simplified or bounded.
 Its numerator is bounded above by $\var(D) = \Prob(D=1) \cdot \Prob(D=0)$, which is particularly simple to estimate.
-As for the denominator, it is a nonsmooth functional of $p(\cdot)$.
-However, if $X$ is continuously distributed, it may be likely that $p(X)$ is continuously distributed and thus that $1/2 \in \supp(p(X))$.
-If this is the case, $\sup_{x \in \supp(X)} p(x)(1-p(x)) = 1/4$.
+The denominator is a nonsmooth functional of $p(\cdot)$.
+However, if $X$ has continuous components, $p(X)$ may be continuously distributed, making it likely that $1/2 \in \supp(p(X))$.
+In this case, $\sup_{x \in \supp(X)} p(x)(1-p(x)) = 1/4$.
 Combining these two approximations yields

 when the support of $p(X)$ includes 1/2.
-This bound is trivial when $\Prob(D=1) = 1/2$, but is informative when the unconditional treatment probability is close to 0 or 1.
+This bound is trivial when $\Prob(D=1) = 1/2$, but informative when the treatment probability is close to 0 or 1.
 For example, if $\Prob(D=1) = 0.1$, the OLS estimand cannot causally represent more than 36\% of the population.
-This is consistent with the result in \cite{Sloczynski2022} that the OLS estimand is more similar to the ATE when $\Prob(D=1)$ is close to 1/2.
+This is consistent with \cite{Sloczynski2022}, who shows that the OLS estimand is more similar to the ATE when $\Prob(D=1)$ is closer to 1/2.